 EMC and our employees play an active role in the communities in which we operate around the world.
-By supporting health, human services, arts programs, and disaster relief efforts for example, we are strengthening society and helping shape the future of our local communities.
+In addition to having no significant negative impacts on any local communities in which we operate, we participate in many opportunities that foster positive change.
+By supporting health, human services, arts programs and disaster relief efforts for example, we are strengthening society and helping shape the future of our local communities.
 At the same time, EMC’s efforts are helping employees expand their skills and build on their understanding of the importance of our communities to EMC’s business.
-In 2014, EMC reached more than 3,000,000 beneficiaries and logged almost 600,000 volunteer hours.
+In 2015, EMC reached more than 3,175,000 beneficiaries and logged more than 80,000 volunteer hours.

 EMC’s primary corporate giving and volunteer efforts are focused on supporting programs that provide access to education for people around the globe.
 We also recognize our responsibility to invest in other ways in the communities in which we live and work.

 We encourage employees to organize volunteer activities.
 From volunteering at food banks across the U.S. to teaching young students about the importance of education in Colombia and Ireland, EMC employees participated in a wide range of service projects throughout 2015.
 Our dedicated Community Involvement team provides guidance and resources to support these efforts, including promoting activities internally, matching volunteers and initiatives based on skills, and recognizing employees through the Community Service Awards.